Lloyd-James-dev/StudentApplication/README.md

 ### Tasks - not part of original scope (including wishlist)
 - [x] Transactions page
-- [ ] Convert from .NET Framework to a ASP.NET Core
+- [ ] Convert from .NET Framework to ASP.NET Core
 - [ ] A login system for students, teachers or administrators (delayed for my own sanity during development)
 - [ ] Teachers assigned to a college
 - [ ] Units assigned to subjects and subjects assigned to courses